 Bar Association of Erie County

-A: Send in a letter requesting the Certificate and provide the address of the property, the In Rem number or year the property was sold.
+2) Send in a letter to the Erie County Comptroller's Office requesting the Certificate and provide the address of the property, the In Rem number or year the property was sold.
 Also send a check for $1.00 payable to the Erie County Comptroller.
 Mail to: